What is the course about?

 When I've finished, what course can I do next?

 Build offer a wide range of short and year-long courses in Jewellery design and making, from beginners to advanced, and for professional development.
-These courses, from 17-18 Main Programme might be of particular interest to develop what you learned or your outcomes from this course:
+Have a look at our Summer School programme for July and August 2018.

 General information and advice on courses at Build is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.